 TLDR: Better Collective (BETCO) is a founder-led, capital-light digital media platform that earns a royalty-like stream on global sports betting activity.
 At its core, the company directs high quality-/intent traffic to sportsbooks and, inter alia, captures a share of player lifetime value via revenue-sharing agreements.
 We believe the current share price fails to reflect the sticky, margin-accretive, and long-duration value embedded in these agreements.

-Following a -40% share price collapse triggered by temporary regulatory headwinds in Brazil, the stock trades at ~9x EV/EBITDA — despite a proven ability to deliver double-digit organic growth, ~20% normalized ROIC, and ~70% cash conversion.
-Crucially, nothing has changed in the underlying demand drivers; online sports betting continues to gain share globally, and Better Collective remains well-entrenched at the top of the funnel.
+Following a -40% share price collapse triggered by temporary regulatory headwinds in Brazil, the stock trades at ~9x EV/EBITDA — despite nearing an inflection-point where the backlog of previously referred players finally turn profitable and generate royalty-like income.
+Crucially, nothing has changed in the underlying demand drivers; online sports betting continues to gain share globally.
 The company recently pivoted from acquisition-led growth toward organic execution and rewired capital allocation — including cost reductions and share repurchases.
+The latter accounts for 30-40% of ADTV and could corner the many short-sellers on any good news.

-With normalized earnings power well above the current run-rate and a re-rating catalyst likely within the next 12 months, we see a compelling risk/reward opportunity to own a high-quality asset with durable economics, led by a competent and aligned management.
-We believe the setup offers a path to +100% returns from current levels.
+With normalized earnings power well above the current run-rate and a re-rating catalyst likely within the next 18 months - mainly the men’s FIFA world cup 2026, we see a compelling risk/reward opportunity to own cash generative business led by a competent and aligned management team.

 01. Background